smita-09/TPS_Solutions/September/README.md

 6th aproach: Imputed the NaN values with mean values and used XGBRegressor with StandardScaling and dropping the uncorrelated features

 7th aproach: Imputed the NaN values with mean values and used XGBRegressor with StandardScaling, dropping the uncorrelated features and tuned hyperparams

+8th approach: Up until now I was all wrong, I have been using regression which is pretty stupid thing to do but now I want to save myself from all the misery so I will try classifiers, which I should have used before but its better late than never.
+So, here is the score if I will use ,

+I used logistic regression and XGClassifier with median imputation and it actually didnt imporve the score.
+Dammit!
+There must be something wrong.

+9th Approach: Classifier with mean imputation and fixing the iteration to 3k.
+Hope to see better results, let's see what happens!